 The “Choir” are both higher-rank clergymen of the Treatment Church and academics who inherit their thinking from Byrgenwerth.

 They look up to the sky along with an abandoned Higher One and search for signs from the stars.
-For that is undoubtedly the path that leads to transcendent thinking.
+For that is undoubtedly the path that will lead to transcendent thinking.

 As mentioned earlier, the Upper Cathedral Ward is home to a “messenger from the star world” (星界からの使者) among all the bloatheads rising from the lumenflower garden.
 The boss initially looks no different from the other kin, only acting evasive rather than hostile.
 However, damaging it eventually causes the creature to curl up and gather arcane energy, starry lights drawing together to momentarily form a cosmic sky before exploding as the creature grows to gargantuan size.
 At this juncture, the boss begins attacking with its arms and legs, and its head eventually springs forth numerous tendrils as the battle progresses.
 We see the other Choir creations very rarely manifest the same protrusions enabling them to shoot arcane energy, but this giant can additionally pray to empower its kind with more HP.
 And unlike the Living Failures, the game’s achievements describe the Celestial Emissary not as a failed-to-be Great One but the genuine article.
 The stars have clearly answered the Choir’s call, elevating a guide with whom their transcendent evolution might see some measure of success.